BouncyBearOnG1t/AI-Text-Summarizer/README.md

 <h1>AI Text Summarizer</h1>

 This project is a Streamlit-based web application designed for text summarization with a modern and visually appealing glassmorphic user interface.
 It provides users with the ability to input text, generate concise summaries, and download the results.
+Demo - https://ai-text-summarizer-qq9wmybtgbaqqtb6cxvoct.streamlit.app/

 <h2>Features</h2>